andrevidela/Research-report/Thesis/index.md

 This breakthrough is not without compromises either.
 The calculus is greatly simplified for modern standards and the amount of manual labour required from the developper to explicitly share a value is jarring in this day and age.
 What's more, it is not clear how to merge this approach with modern implementation of linearity (such a Quantitative Type Theory).
 While this paper seems quite far removed from our end goal of a transparent but powerful memory optimisation it suggest some interesting relation between data/codata and resource management (linear infinite streams?).

-### Invertible functions

-More recently, linear types and linear functions have been useful in order to describe and study _invertible functions_, that is, functions that have an inverse such that their action can be undone.
-For example the function `+ 1` can is invertible and its effect is to subtract `1` from a value that was modified by `+1`.

 ## Practical affine types

 What does it mean to have access to linear and affine types _in practice_?
 Indeed, most the results we've talked about develop a theory for linear types using a variant of linear logic, and then present a toy language to showcase their contribution.
 However this does not teach us how they would interact and manifest in existing programs or in existing software engineering workflows.
 Do we see emerging new programming patterns?
 Is the user experience improved or diminished?
 In what regards is the code different to read and write?
 All those questions can only be answered by a fully fledged implementation of a progrmming language equiped to interact with existing systems.